RSDKModding/RSDKv3-Decompilation/README.md

 * The `F12` pause, `F11` step over & fast forward debug features from Sonic Mania have all be ported and are enabled if `devMenu` is enabled in the config
 * If `devMenu` is enabled in the config, pressing `F10` will activate a palette overlay that shows the game's 8 internal palettes in real time
 * If `useSteamDir` is set in the config, and the user is on Windows, the game will try to load savedata from Steam's `userdata` directory (where the Steam version saves to)

-# TODOs:
-* create a `cmakelists.txt` file for windows compiling so builds can be added automatically via git actions

 # How to build:
 ## Windows: